 The best thing about outsourcing or offshoring?
-Either which saves you tins of money!
-As entrepreneurs, we always have to make conscious decisions for our businesses: ones that will always be cost-effective.
-For outsourcing vs offshoring questions., you’ve come to the right place.
-Let’s discuss the differences below!
+Either which saves you tons of money!
+Entrepreneurs always have to make conscious decisions for our businesses: ones that will always be cost-effective.
+For outsourcing vs offshoring questions, you’ve come to the right place.
+Let’s discuss the differences below.

 Outsourcing and offshoring are often confused with each other in discussions.
 Though some of their goals and methods overlap, the two are distinct strategies with their own sets of mutually exclusive benefits and pitfalls.

 Outsourcing engages the services of a third-party provider to complete internal operations.
 It entrusts the completion of a certain business process to another company.
 By spinning off non-essential operations, the company can direct its focus on its core competencies.
-This business model claims to reduce labor and production cost, expedite transactions, improve service efficiency and maximize use of external resources.
+This business model claims to reduce labor and production costs.
+It expedites transactions, improves service efficiency, and maximizes the use of external resources.

 Outsourcing has been around since 1989 and became a widespread trend in the nineties.
 And to this day, most large corporations continue to practice it.
 According to Plunkett Research, it has ballooned to a $587-billion global industry in 2018.
-However, despite its popularity, there had been cases that outsourcing also caused a setback for companies.
+However, despite its popularity, there are cases in that outsourcing also causes a setback for companies.
 Employing outsourcing in operations led to varied outcomes; some companies succeed while others failed to meet their goals.

-- Apple, one of the most successful brands in the tech industry today, barely does its own manufacturing work, yet profits are consistently skyrocketing.
-They outsource most of the labor-intensive work to China and numerous other countries around the world to save up on production time.
+- Apple, one of the most successful brands in the tech industry today, barely does its own manufacturing work.
+Yet the brand’s profits are consistently skyrocketing.
+They outsource most of the labor-intensive work to China and numerous other countries.
+By doing so, they significantly save up on production time.

-The greatest disadvantage of outsourcing is the need to share critical and proprietary information about your business to an outsider.
-Although it helps companies save up on labor and production cost, there are also underlying risks that come with giving third-parties access to intellectual property.
-Even with draconian restrictions in place, trade secrets and proprietary information have been infringed and traded by unscrupulous external contractors.
+The greatest disadvantage of outsourcing is the need to share critical and proprietary information with outsiders.
+Although it helps companies save up on labor and production cost, there are underlying risks.
+Giving third parties access to intellectual property can pose security threats.
+Even with powerful restrictions in place, trade secrets and proprietary information are still at risk for infringement.

-Offshoring moves a business process of a company to a foreign location but unlike outsourcing, offshoring lets you retain control of the business process.
+Offshoring moves a business process of a company to a foreign location.
+Unlike outsourcing, offshoring lets you retain control of the business process.

-A company can save up on labor and production cost when it hires talent and buys resources from developing countries.
-For example, factories can be relocated to a country with a lower upkeep cost, so the product can be sold at a discounted price to developed nations.
+A company can save up on labor and production costs when it hires talent and buys resources from developing countries.
+For example, factories can relocate to a country with a lower upkeep cost.
+This way, the product will be available at a cheaper price in developed nations.

-The practice of offshoring dates all the way back to the 1960s when US semiconductor industries began to offshore labor-intensive manufacturing works.
+The practice of offshoring dates all the way back to the 1960s.
+This was when the US semiconductor industries began offshore labor-intensive manufacturing works.
 And with the development of the Internet, other industries gradually started using the strategy to cut down on cost.
-Nowadays, offshoring is most commonly used in the IT industry because there is an increasing shortage of developers in the US.
-For decades, IT professionals have been one of the hardest-to-fill positions making it difficult for large corporations to keep up with client demands.
+Nowadays, offshoring is a common option in the IT industry because of the shortage of developers in the US.
+For decades, IT professionals have been one of the hardest-to-fill positions.
+It’s been difficult for large corporations to keep up with client demands.
 Therefore, most tech companies prefer to offshore their teams.

-- Full Scale, itself, is run by a software development team offshored to the Philippines.
-The company has grown rapidly since it employed the help of professionals from abroad and has even extended its software development services to other tech companies like Stackify and GigaBook.
+- Full Scale, itself, is run by a software development team from the Philippines.
+The company has grown rapidly since it employed the help of professionals from abroad.
+Now, it has even extended its software development services to other tech companies like Stackify and GigaBook.

-But as much as offshoring has significantly helped large corporations flourish, it’s also one of the reasons their brand has taken a hit with the general public.
-Just like outsourcing, offshoring has also been criticized as a contributor to job loss in the country.
-Companies have been condemned not only for favoring foreign resources and manpower but also for a large amount of profit they’ve accumulated overseas.
+Although offshoring has significantly helped large corporations flourish, it also brought on problems.
+It became the reason brands received a negative hit from the public.
+Just like outsourcing, offshoring also draws criticism as a contributor to job loss in the country.
+Favoring foreign resources and manpower draws a negative response from the public.
+They drew criticism for the large amount of profit they’ve accumulated overseas.

 Which one is better?

-But before you start with offshoring, it’s imperative that you fully know and understand the correct ways of integrating the method into your business.
-You need guidance and assistance from experts who have first-hand experience of offshoring talents, which is exactly what Full Scale offers.
+But before you start with offshoring, you must know the correct ways of integrating the method into your business.
+You need guidance from experts who have first-hand experience in offshoring talents.
+This is exactly what Full Scale offers.